RyanColl/COMP-3330-Week1/README.md

 Ternary operator is used to check a condition that returns a boolean, and then executes code based on whether it is true or false.
 Ternary can look at a boolean directly, or it can look at a comparison, as it always resorts to a boolean.
 In my code, I did not use a comparison, just a straight boolean.

 In the code ``` const theme = lightThemed ? 'dark' : 'light' ``` I am asking javascript to evaluate the first statement, the <code>lightThemed</code>, and if its true, return 'dark'.
-If <code>lightThemed</code> false, return 'light'.
+If <code>lightThemed</code> is false, return 'light'.
 I am using it in this instance to assign a string to a variable depending on the falsity of <code>lightThemed</code>.
-I use this code later, which I explain in my ternary-state section.
+I use this code to change which word is use in a sentence, which I explain in my ternary-state section.

 ### State